Elkfrawy9/Clocker/README.md

 - Timer

 ## still working on it, adding more features and fixing bugs
+## currently working on building the smae app but with kotlin and dagger-hilt with more features and improve performance

 ## Languages, libraries and tools used
 - Java